networknt/light-doc/content/tutorial/eventuate/todo-list/rest-docker.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Let's copy docker config folder to the todo-list folder from existing one.
+Let's copy docker config folder to the todo-list folder from the existing one.

-- docker  contains docker config files

 ```